befelix/nautilus-pushbullet/README.md

 # nautilus-pushbullet
 A Nautilus extension to push files via http://www.pushbullet.com.
-Pushing to individual devices and contacts is supported.
-Channels will follow as soon as the corresponding pull-request for python2-pushbullet is accepted.
+Pushing files to individual devices, contacts and channels is supported.

 Dependencies:
 * nautilus